The Norwegian Forest Cat Rescue

 Lorraine (Welfare Officer) email below.

-Brown Tabby Neutered - Female - Beautiful cat with a nice temperament BUT will need time to settle as not been well treated and lost her ability to trust.
+Brown Tabby Neutered - Female - Beautiful cat with a nice temperament BUT can be a bit hissy for first few days until she settles and will need time to settle as not been well treated and lost her ability to trust.
+Once she has become accustomed she is a lovely affectionate girl.
+This one needs a special owner who will have patience with her and not want to scoop her up for cuddles for a few days - any adjustment needs to be on her terms.

 Norwegian Forest Cat Welfare

-Firstly, if you have a welfare concern that requires help and assistance or you would like to put yourself forward as an adoptee please email Lorraine at email@example.com or Simon at firstname.lastname@example.org If you would like to contact us by telephone please see our Committee page for details.
+Firstly, if you have a welfare concern that requires help and assistance or you would like to put yourself forward as an adoptee please email Lorraine at email@example.com If you would like to contact us by telephone please see our Committee page for details.

-The Norwegian Forest Cat Society has two welfare officers, namely, Lorraine Twyman and Simon Parkes, both very experienced in their field to help Norwegian Forest Cats in need.
+The Norwegian Forest Cat Society has two welfare officers, namely, Lorraine and Simon, both very experienced in their field to help Norwegian Forest Cats in need.

 From time to time and especially in the financial climate we are faced with at present, there may be Norwegian Forest cats in need of a new placement.
 This situation can arise for many different reasons and mostly with genuine problems from well meaning owners who are no longer able to give appropriate care.